Are Square Business Cards A Good Idea? Going Counterculture

 This article will try to answer the question: Are square business cards a good idea?

-It will touch on the various aspects of a business card, such as content, size, associations, psychology, practicality, and environment friendliness.
+It will touch on the various aspects of a business card.

 Advantages of Square Business Cards